 "Felines are the quintessential "Atkins" species, for which high-carbohydrate foods are not simply irrational, they are deadly."

-Ideally, a cat should be fed three to four small meals a day, preferably raw or freeze-dried food or a good quality canned.
+- Free-feeding dry food: Ideally, a cat should be fed three to four small meals a day, preferably raw or freeze-dried food or good quality canned food.
 However, many cat owners are dual income, and there is no one home during the day to feed the cats.
 Hence, they often resort to using "free-fall" dry food feeders, which allow new food to flow into the bowl as cats eat.

 Fortunately, the pet industry has recognized this problem, and now there are portion-controlled feeders, even timed ones.
 One good option is the Smartcat Tiger Diner Food Dish.
 Some models include a one-cup container, which can sit upright on top of the dome: alternatively, food can be poured through a hole in the dome.
 Below is the wide portion of the food dish, which has holes around the side, through which the cat can stick his paw to draw out bits of kibble to eat.
 This "controlled grazing" is completely ineffective with a high carbohydrate, high fiber diet.
-Try to feed your cats healthier foods, such as Blue Buffalo Wilderness Grain-Free Dry Cat Food.
+Try to feed your cats with healthier foods.

 Although these serious diseases are not exclusive to overly-fat cats, feline tubbies are more predisposed to develop them.